ismaelestalayo/uMessenger/README.md

 - Download the zip of the full repository and compile it yourself on your favourite IDE.

 - Or download the zip file for being either a server or a client and run the corresponding .jar from the command line.
+Click on one of the rar files, and in the upper right corner, click on raw to download it.

  _Inside the rar there are .cmd files that executes `java -jar uMessenger_Client.jar` in a new command window (perfect for lazy people like myself)_.